CONTINUE YOUR

 Living Cultures, Year 2

-Program begins September 2024
+Program established September 2024

 The second-year program at Beinn Mhàbu is carefully crafted to integrate Community Studies courses, core to the BACS (Bachelor of Arts in Community Studies) degree at Cape Breton University with the Beinn Mhàbu experience.